Trendyol/nodejs-fixture-repository/README.md

 # How to use

-You need to create an instance of Faker.
+You need to call setup method before with required options first.
 It takes a pattern for matching your model files.
 It uses glob npm package.

     const fr = require('fixture-repository');